 This summary section describes treatments that are being studied in clinical trials.
 It may not mention every new treatment being studied.
 Information about clinical trials is available from the NCI Web site.

 High-dose chemotherapy with stem cell rescue

 High-dose chemotherapy with stem cell rescue is a way of giving high doses of chemotherapy and replacing blood -forming cells destroyed by the cancer treatment.
-Stem cells (immature blood cells) are removed from the blood or bone marrow of the patient or a donor and are frozen and stored.
+Stem cells (immature blood cells) are removed from the blood or bone marrow of the patient and are frozen and stored.
 After the chemotherapy is completed, the stored stem cells are thawed and given back to the patient through an infusion.
 These reinfused stem cells grow into (and restore) the body's blood cells.